 At proposal stage, the Special Review tab should list the Protocol as “Pending.”

 Note that even if the PI has an approved protocol for that body of work, the proposal or resulting award would need to be added to the list of funding sources by COUHES before the protocol can deemed to be “approved” for that particular project.
-If there is an existing protocol under which the PI will be requesting the resulting award be added, then the Special Review Comments section should be populated with the anticipated protocol number and most recent date of approval with a confirmation that the PI will request that this source of funding be added to the existing protocol.
+If there is an existing protocol under which the PI will be requesting the resulting award be added, then the Special Review Comments section should be populated with the anticipated protocol number and most recent date of approval.
+The PI will need to request that this source of funding be added to the existing protocol prior to activation of the award.

 Federal regulations require that all personnel involved in any NIH sponsored research take and pass a training course on human subjects research before embarking on such research.
 MIT policy extends this requirement to all MIT personnel involved in any human subjects research.